-Many couples who separate can agree on what they wish to happen in relation to a distribution of their assets and, if there are children, the arrangements which they wish to make and put in place for the children’s future.
+It’s very important to do negotiation, collaborative practice, and mediation before separation.
+Many couples who separate can agree on what they wish to happen in relation to a distribution of their assets and if there are children, the arrangements which they wish to make and put in place for the children’s future.

-When couples are in agreement, the options for formalising the property settlement and arrangements for the children are:
+When couples are in agreement, the options for formalizing the property settlement and arrangements for the children are:

 - Consent orders.
 Agreed Orders that can be made by the Court;

 - Parenting plan setting out agreed terms of child care;

 - financial agreement.
 Again setting out terms agreed by the parties.

 Around the kitchen table.

 In your negotiations with your partner in regard to property issues and children, it would be beneficial to seek legal advice from a solicitor who specializes in Family Law so that you are empowered and have knowledge of what is achievable in reaching a settlement.

 Once you are empowered with this knowledge, are you able to sit around the kitchen table and negotiate directly with your partner to resolve such issues?

 If you can resolve such matters, then the agreement can be formalized in the manner which I have mentioned.
 Your legal adviser can assist you in drafting the necessary documents to formalize any agreement reached.